Notes on $q$-partial differential equations for $q$-Laguerre polynomials and little $q$-Jacobi polynomials: Generating functions for homogeneous -Laguerre polynomials

 \end{theorem}

 \begin{proof} For part (1), denote the right-hand side of (\ref{Eq0}) by $f(x,y)$.
-It is easily seen that $f(x,y)$ is an analytic function of $x$ and $y$.
+It follows from Theorem \ref{Hartog} that $f(x,y)$ is an analytic function of $x$ and $y$.
 Thus $f(x,y)$ is analytic at $(0,0)\in \mathbb{C}^2$.
 On the one hand, we have